 Laboratory: Piloting and navigation using radar and radio navigation simulators.
 Practical radar plotting and collision avoidance operations.
 Required for U.S. Coast Guard radar certification.
 Course includes preparation for the FCC Marine Radio Operator Permit, and GMDSS Operators Certificate.
+In compliance with international STCW requirements, there will be no D or D+ grades in this course.

-Prerequisites: NAUT 304 and 305, MT 520 or 521.
+Prerequisites: NAUT 314 and 315, MT 520 or 521.